How Email Works

-A SPF identifies which mail servers are permitted to send email on behalf.
+An SPF identifies which mail servers are permitted to send an email on the behalf.
 Of your domain and prevent spammers from sending messages with forged.
 From addresses at your domain.
-If a SPF record is published, a receiving server is able to validate if an email is coming from an authorised server.
-Receiving mail server verify SPF by checking a specific TXT DNS entry in your domain, which includes a list of approved IP addresses.
-Depending on the SPF policy, email may pass(accept), softfail(move to spam) and fail(fail).
+If an SPF record is published, a receiving server is able to validate if an email is coming from an authorized server.
+Receiving mail server verifies SPF by checking a specific TXT DNS entry in your domain, which includes a list of approved IP addresses.
+Depending on the SPF policy, email may pass(accept), softfail(move to spam), and fail(fail).

 2. DomainKeys Identified Mail (DKIM)

 DKIM uses cryptographic keys to add signatures on emails, which can be verified with a cryptographic public key in DNS by receiving mail servers.
 This process verifies that the message was not altered during transit.
 If an email has been signed with DKIM, the headers will have a DKIM-Signature which consists of hashed values (header fields and message body).
 These values are generated with the private key, which is only known by the owner of the sending domain.
 Once the hash made with the private key is verified with the public key by the recipient server, the message passes DKIM and is considered authentic.